The eeriest ghost towns in America

 Bodie, California

 Over time, the mines became too expensive to run and in 1932 a huge fire burned 90% of the town to the ground.
-The 200 buildings that remain are now preserved as ruins – tables are still laid with crockery and in the school, books lie scattered on desks.
-Visitors aren’t allowed inside the houses and the church, but there are usually daily tours of the old stamp mill where you'll learn how the ore was crushed so gold could be extracted and turned into bullion bars.
+Today, 110 buildings are protected and preserved as ruins – tables are still laid with crockery and in the school, books lie scattered on desks.
+Visitors aren’t allowed inside the houses and the church, but there are daily tours of the old stamp mill where you'll learn how the ore was crushed so gold could be extracted and turned into bullion bars.

 St. Elmo, Colorado